jpweldon/Cryptocurrency_Stock_Correlation/README.md

 ### Project Description:

 The purpose of this project is to determine correlations between tweet frequency of key cryptocurrencies and the price of the cryptocurrencies to determine if there is a predictive behavior between the two.
-We will analyze data of the top three cryptocurrencies traded 	based on market volume; these currently are Bitcoin, Ethereum, and Ripple.
+We will analyze data of three top cryptocurrencies traded based on market popularity; these are Bitcoin, Ethereum, and Litecoin.
 The time frame of our analysis will be two years from July of 2019 through July of 2021.
-We will source this data  from Twitter and Coinbase using API’s.
+We will source this data  from Twitter and Coinbase using APIs.

+### Project Objective:

+We find the cryptocurrency market fascinating and want to analyze how social engagement for an asset on a social media platform like Twitter can affect or be affected by the assets' price action.

 ### Research Questions: